 In robotics, our expertise ranges from minimally invasive surgical robots to the integration of robots into human environments to support daily tasks.
 Our computer vision group focuses on research in recognition, detection, medical imaging analysis, and computer vision for augmented reality.
 In graphics, our strengths include shape retrieval, symmetry detection, surface reconstruction, mesh editing, and image processing.

-Research Groups and Centers
+Research Groups and Labs

-Computational Interaction and Robotics Lab (CIRL)
+Computational Interaction and Robotics Lab

-CIRL researchers are interested in understanding the problems that involve dynamic, spatial interaction at the intersection of vision, robotics, and human-computer interaction.
+CIRL researchers are interested in understanding problems that involve dynamic, spatial interaction at the intersection of vision, robotics, and human-computer interaction.

 Computer Aided Medical Procedures